WormBase/wbtools/README.md

-# WBtools - Interface to WormBase curation database and functions
+# WBtools - Interface to WormBase curation database and Text Mining functions

 Access WormBase literature and to apply NLP functions